code11/engine/docs/docs/packages.md

 2. `@c11/engine.react`

-  Contains react bindings for Engine.
-Whenever we are creating a React application, we are going to need this one.
-Almost always, all you need to import from this package is `Engine` class.
+  Contains react bindings for Engine. `@c11/engine.react` is required for creating React applications which use engine.

+  When building Engine applications, most concepts of React translate quite transparently.
+For example, Engine [view](/docs/api/view)s are equivalent to React components, view props are equivalent to react props etc.